 - Switch to reusable face pads made of bamboo instead of disposable single-use cotton rounds to clean your face and remove make-up.
 A staggering 20,000 litres (5283 gallons) of water are needed to create only 1kg (2.2 pounds) of cotton.

 - For the ladies, consider letting go of tampons and get a menstrual cup.
 It’s a very sustainable option.
 Every month menstruating women throw away tampons, pads, applicators, plastic, and paper packaging.
 Using a menstrual cup eliminates all that trash.
-If you are not comfortable with that, you can try Thinx leak-proof period undies.

 Check out the Environmental Working Group’s EWG’s Skin Deep Guide to Cosmetics, which rates 70,000 personal care products for their safety.
 They look for toxic substances and subsequent dangers.
 They even have an EWG VERIFIED™ certification.
 When you see the EWG VERIFIED™ mark on a product, you can be sure it’s free from EWG’s chemicals of concern and meets their strictest standards for your health.
 You can also check out our cosmetics certification label guide for clean beauty products.